mvdwetering/aiohuesyncbox/README.rst

     # The ID is the number that looks like C43212345678
     box = HueSyncBox(host, id)

-    print("Press the button on the box for 3 seconds until the light blinks green.")
+    print("Press the button on the box for a few seconds until the light blinks green.")

     registration_info = None
     while not registration_info: